sheaivey/react-axios/README.md

 `isLoading` Boolean flag indicating if Axios is currently making a XHR request.

 `makeRequest(props)` Function to invoke another XHR request.
 This function accepts new temporary props that will be overloaded with the existing props for this request only.
+This does not include events, events like `onSuccess` set at the component level will not fire.
+However, they can and will fire if included in the arguments to the `makeRequest` function.

 `axios` current instance of axios being used.